mhwgoo/cambridge/README.md

 # Cambridge
 `cambridge` is a terminal version of Cambridge Dictionary, with its data from https://dictionary.cambridge.org

 By default, it is English to English translation.
 For English to Chinese, add '-c' or '--chinese' option.

-Supports looking up the Merriam-Webster Dictionary, with `-w` or `--webster` option.
+Also supports the Merriam-Webster Dictionary.
 Webster has no foreign language translation in itself.

 ## Screenshots
 #### Look up Cambridge Dictionary